Skip to Main Content

 Long Bridge Park

-Long Bridge Park offers more than 30 acres of open space and recreational options.
+Long Bridge Park offers more than 30 acres of open space, a state-of-the-art aquatic center, and other recreational options.
 Stroll along the popular esplanade overlooking the Potomac River, a waterfowl sanctuary, and playing fields.
 The north end of the park features views of the capital monuments, and you’ll find walkways, multi-sport playing fields, and playgrounds throughout.
-A state-of-the-art aquatic center is coming soon.

 Mount Vernon Trail